 The Lucknow pact (1916) was a surrender of Congress principles.
 Hindus of U.P. and Punjab had misgivings regarding the Lucknow pact.
-And as soon people as their attention then was more focussed on what was happening in Turky where Turky Khalifa was reduced to the status of a feudatory state by the British as per the treaty of Sevres in 1920.
+And as soon as world war I was over, the Khilafat movement stepped in.
+The Lucknow pact couldn't stir the Muslim people as their attention then was more focussed on what was happening in Turky where Turky Khalifa was reduced to the status of a feudatory state by the British as per the treaty of Sevres in 1920.
 Turky-the Ottoman Turk Empire was overcome by the Allies in October, 1918.